 - Significant disruption in their own lives

 - Exposure to domestic abuse or witnessing or suffering abuse

 - Educational under-achievement

-- Involved in crime
+- Involved in crime or anti-social behaviour

-Stopping violence and ensuring immediate physical safety is the first priority of any education setting, but emotional bullying can sometimes be more damaging than physical.
+Stopping violence and ensuring immediate physical safety is the priority of any education setting, but emotional bullying can sometimes be more damaging than physical.
 School staff, alongside their Designated Safeguarding Lead and/or Deputy, have to make their own judgements about each specific case and should use this policy guidance to help.